Pumpkin (Nan Gua)

-Pumpkins and pumpkin seeds are both high in zinc and vitamin A making them a wonderful food and herb to help support menses, strengthen the prostrate, and aid fertility.
-They can also help treat urinary tract infections and support the kidneys.
+Pumpkins and pumpkin seeds are both high in zinc and vitamin A making them a wonderful food and herb to support menses, strengthen the prostate, and aid fertility.
+They can also treat urinary tract infections and support the kidneys.

-Below is an overview of pumpkin, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of pumpkin, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of pumpkin.

 Also Known As: Squash, Pepitas

-Key Western Actions & Medicinal Uses: Vermifuge, Anthelmintic (expels intestinal worms), Taeniacide (kills tapeworms), Hyptensive, Hypoglycemic, Diuretic, Laxative.
+Key Actions: Antioxidant, Anti-inflammatory, Nutritive, Immune Enhancing, Vermifuge, Anthelmintic (expels intestinal worms), Taeniacide (kills tapeworms), Hypertensive, Hypoglycemic, Diuretic, Laxative

 Pin Yin: Nan Gua (Pumpkin), Nan Gua Pi (Pumpkin Seeds)